Github19982018/apponitment-system/README.md

 # Appointment system
-This project was a difficult one.
-This project challenged me to get an experience of designing big projects.
-Its not a finished one needs more work.
+This project was a difficult one which challenged me to get an experience of big projects.
-- Admins can add their events to calender and edit them as required.
-They can also share events and view clients who applied to events.
+- Admins can add events to calender and edit them as needed.
+They can also share events and view clients who joined the events.
-- Clients can apply to events and also edit later.
+- Clients can join to events and cancel later if wanted.
-- contains login page for admin and client
+- contains login page for both admin and client
-- incorporateed react calender for managing events, react router for routing and context api for store management.
+- incorporated react calender for managing events, react router for routing and context api for store management.
+- design isn't done yet only functional part is completed